joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 Follow through the worksheet in order; if you have any problems please ask me for help.

-You might want to keep the (sensor reference)[grovepi5_sensor_index.html] open in another tab for quick reference while you work through this.
+You might want to keep the [sensor reference](grovepi5_sensor_index.html) open in another tab for quick reference while you work through this.

 # Part 1 - Go and get a Raspberry Pi